 The afternoon was one of wonder.
 She rode a pony for the first time and they had trouble getting her off the carousel.
 There was no cotton candy – sugar was rationed – but she had her first hot dog and because it was a special day she had both popcorn and a Dixie cup.
 And while she would later insist she had won a Kewpie doll, it was actually given to her by a neighbor who didn’t like the wing like projections on its back.

 An early dinner was a potluck affair.
-There was lots of macaroni salad and fried chicken with lemonade and iced tea.
+Macaroni salad and fried chicken were served with ice-less lemonade and iced tea that further had warmed while sitting in the afternoon sun.
 There was also an insistence that naps be taken if fireworks were to be seen once it was dark.
 Now napping was not an easy thing.
-Air conditioning was unheard of and Chicago in July was like an oven.
+The summer heat and humidity in Chicago rivaled that of a steam bath and there was no air conditioning in homes at that time.
 The duplex in which Little Miss lived had a flat roof and the heat in the upstairs bedrooms was like that from a blast furnace.
 While she insisted she couldn’t sleep because ants were crawling all over her, she eventually dozed off and assured her place at the evening’s fireworks.

 And of all the things she would remember about that 4th of July, the fireworks were the most memorable.
 Because of the War Bond rally the fireworks were professionally done and the final volley was a series of sky rockets that burst overhead and sprinkled stars that fell like rain on the crowd below.
 Little Miss already loved Christmas and Halloween, but from that night forward Independence Day became her third favorite holiday.
 That, after all, was the day she learned you can’t catch a falling star.